 This article explains what happens when your ad group has multiple keywords that could match the same search term.
 You can also read more about what happens when you have similar keywords across different ad groups.

 Having multiple keywords that could match the same search term shouldn’t increase your costs in any way.
 The set of preferences detailed below determines which keyword is used to enter an ad into an auction.
-Once the ad enters the auction, it’s then compared with ads from other advertisers, and your cost per click is what's minimally required to hold your ad position and any ad formats shown with your ad, such as sitelinks.
+Once the ad enters the auction, it’s then compared with ads from other advertisers, and your cost per click is what's minimally required to clear the Ad Rank thresholds and beat the AdRank of the competitor immediately below you (if any).

 How a keyword is selected

 If your ad group has several keywords that could match a search term, the preferences below are used to determine which keyword is used to enter an ad into an auction.
 The preferences rank approximately in the order listed.

 A keyword that’s identical to the search term

 If you have a keyword that is identical to the search term, this keyword is preferred for triggering an ad.
 This is true even if there are other keywords in your ad group that are similar to the search term.